Quick Answer

 Use this table for triage, not a final ranking.
 Its job is to sort candidates quickly, show where evidence is still thin, and tell you where verification time will pay off before you spend money.

 Each row remains provisional until you verify legal stay, housing, healthcare entry, and commute reality for your case.
-That matters because several cities here carry strong reputation value but limited confirmed detail in this draft.
+That matters because several cities here carry strong reputation value but limited confirmed detail.
 A low-confidence row is not a rejection.
 It means the city is still in evidence-gathering mode.

 | City | Best for | Legal-stay friction | Cost pressure | Time-zone fit | Burnout risk | Who should skip it | Confidence |